s4602249/elec5620/README.md

 # Elec5620 (The website of Landmark detection)

 It is an website that can help user to detect and identify the famous landmark and share their pictures to the public.
-This project contains three stakeholders - users, admi and trave agency.
+This project contains three stakeholders - users, admin and trave agency.

 ## Getting Started